Starshipping/PyLlamaRec/dataloader/templates/README.md

 ### alpaca_short

 A trimmed down alpaca template which seems to perform just as well and spare some tokens.
-Models created with the default template seem to be queryable by the short tem
+Models created with the default template seem to be queryable by the short tempalte as well.
+More experiments are welcome.

+### vigogne

+The default alpaca temp